ucdavisdatalab/workshop-nlp-healthcare/tfidf.md

 The Document Term Matrix (DTM)
 ==

 Consider: what is a text document to a computer?
 What can it do with a sequence of characters?
 What we need is a representation of the document that captures something we want to study, and is easy for the computer to process.
 One such representation is the Bag of Words format.
 In R we can use a Document Term Matrix.

-In a Document Term Matrix,
+In a Document Term Matrix:
   - each document is represented by a set of tokens and their counts
   - the order of tokens is not encoded in this representation
   - the basis of many text processing methods, including document classification and topic modeling

 a.
 Create a 'Corpus' object using the 'tm' package The first step is to load the text data into a 'corpus' object.